-The playgrounds are not available to students or families before school.
+The playgrounds are only available to students or families after school.
 For assistance with childcare before or after school, you may call Safe Harbor Before and After School Care (765-464-8800).

-Students are not allowed in the building prior to 8:30 AM - Unless they are enrolled in before and after school care or a before school club.
+Students are not allowed in the building prior to 8:45 AM or after 3:50 PM unless enrolled in before and after-school care or under the supervision of an extra-curricular program or activity.